AhmedMabrouk22/Library-Management-System/README.md

 ## Overview

-This documentation provides details on the endpoints and functionalities of the Library Management System API built using Spring Boot.
-The API allows librarians to manage books, patrons, and borrowing records.
+This project is a RESTful API for managing books, patrons, and borrowing records in a library.
+It's built using Spring Boot.

 ### Base URL